 RPA requires procedural inputs

-it is important however to understand the constraints of RPA and do not expect it to operate like cognitive intelligence or AI does.
-RPA has been composed to deal with simpler tasks, those that do not need knowledge or insight to a execute – tasks that can be done by programming protocols and telling the software what to do.
+It is important however to understand the constraints of RPA and do not expect it to operate like cognitive intelligence or AI does.
+RPA has been composed to deal with simpler tasks, those that do not need knowledge or insight to execute – tasks that can be done by programming protocols and telling the software what to do.

 The major active companies in the RPA are

-The RPA Market was worth around USD 0.66 billion in 2015 and is expected to reach approximately USD 53.22 billion by 2024.
+The RPA market was worth around USD 0.66 billion in 2015 and is expected to reach approximately USD 53.22 billion by 2024.
 These facts show that the future of RPA is very bright.
 Today, RPA has reshaped how companies across the world manage their business activities, especially in terms of enhancing and streamlining operations.

 RPA is, without a doubt, a sophisticated solution to overcome the issues in traditional work environments.
 If properly imposed, businesses will definitely benefit from it and enjoy returns on their investments.
 Moreover, IT firms should also understand that humans and machines on their own are insufficient to drive businesses in the coming years.
 Successful companies in the future will be those that know how to combine the two effectively.